LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-004-black-shield-monty-visages/index.md

 author: 153
 banner: []
 description: >-
-  This week we&rsquo;re jumping in the deep end with a fresh release from 1985 Music; a label so closely entwined in Drum &amp; Bass royalty it most certainly deserves your attention. &nbsp; Founded by Alix Perez, the label has been the home to some of the deepest, darkest tracks to grace the world&#39;s ears; with [...]Read More...
+  This week we;re jumping in the deep end with a fresh release from 1985 Music;
+  a label so closely entwined in Drum &amp; Bass royalty it most certainly deserves your attention. ; Founded by Alix Perez, the label has been the home to some of the deepest, darkest tracks to grace the world;s ears; with [...]Read More...
 published: true
 tags: feature
 featured: false